Static Memory Management

 In the code above, xs is used three times.
 Therefore, its content is copied twice:

-// after compilation (pseudo-code)
+// after compilation (pseudocode)

-define foo(xs: list(int)): list(int) {
+define foo(xs: list(int)) -> list(int) {

-let xs1 = COPY(list(int), xs) in
+let xs1 = COPY(list(int), xs);

-let xs2 = COPY(list(int), xs) in
+let xs2 = COPY(list(int), xs);

-let ys = xs1 in
+let ys = xs1;

-let zs = xs2 in
+let zs = xs2;

 some-func(ys);